personium/setup-vagrant/README.md

-Try personium.io on your machine
+Try Personium on your machine
 ====

-This procedure sets up personium.io on 1VM using vagrant + ansible.
+This procedure sets up Personium on 1VM using vagrant + ansible.

-You can easily set up on your machine and try to explore personium.io APIs.
+You can easily set up on your machine and try to explore Personium APIs.

 #### Operational confirmation environment
 \* This procedure is tested in the following environment